I have grown up in the water.

 I have bodysurfed, surfed, body boarded, board paddled, SUPed and Jetski’ed too.
 I have 10,000+ hours as a lifeguard and have 1000+ rescues under my belt.

 Today I thought we should talk about panic.

-Below is a photo of me and I’m pretty sure I get a serious beating after it, but after years of practice I’m able relax and let the wave take me.
+Below is a photo of me and I’m pretty sure I get a serious beating after it, but after years of practice, I’m able to relax and let the wave take me.

 This means I maintain a lower heart rate, think more clearly and give myself every chance of survival.

 If I was to panic in that situation and try and fight against the wave holding me under, my heart rate would increase, I would use up my stored oxygen in my bloodstream and I would get exhausted quicker.

 This is similar to a non-swimmer who panics in a rip.

 They throw their arms around and fight against the current or rip.

 These are the people that will go under due to exhaustion but the non-swimmer in a rip who does not panic and does not fight against the rip and can manage to stay calm will probably be ok and get washed in or rescued.